gardenjs/docs/README.md

  Use this repository as a code demo for implementing Garden in a project, rendering components to the Garden app in the browser, and defining stories.
 We use Svelte here, which then works in a similar way for Vue and React.

 Happy Gardening :)

+## Todos

+- [Bug] In dark mode, the header image browser bar is in "light mode" when you switch pages and then return to the home page.